sdoerstling/medical_crowdfunding/README.md

 - 92118 with available location data that aligned with census data

 #  Retrace steps for manual revisions to CCSR
-- then re-test classification metrics from manual review to make sure we are kosher

 - DXCCSR_v2021-1.CSV file was read in and cleaned of apostrophes.
 This maps ICD10 codes to categories
 - DXCCSR-Reference-File-v2021-1.xlsx, sheet=CCSR_Categories was arranged into a hierarchy of disease categories inspired by groups provided in sheet=Naming_Conventions.
 Changes from the CCS-provided categories included recategorizing congenital conditions into the system impacted by the congenital anomaly.